Renault hits record sales and profit on Lada, Nissan contribution

 Net income surged 58 percent to 2.38 billion euros, helped by 1.29 billion euros in profit from Renault's 43.4 percent Nissan stake - up 72 percent on last year's contribution.

-Reporting by Laurence Frost and Gilles Guillaume; Editing by Sudip Kar-Gupta
+$1 = 0.8554 euros Reporting by Laurence Frost and Gilles Guillaume; Editing by Sudip Kar-Gupta